AddisonNishijima/quizpage/README.md

-# _The Guardian_
+# _Quiz Page_

-#### _Duplicate The Guardian website using Sass, Bourbon, and Neat, 12/7/2016_
+#### _Make a quiz page using Sass, Bourbon, and Neat, 12/9/2016_

 #### By _**Addison Nishijima**_

 ## Description

-_Duplicate The Guardian website using Sass, Bourbon, and Neat_
+_Independent project for Sass week at Epicodus.
+Make a quiz page using Sass, Bourbon, and Neat that includes columns with semi-transparent background images._

 ## Setup/Installation Requirements

 * _open terminal_
-* _copy "git clone https://github.com/AddisonNishijima/sassguardian.git" and paste into terminal_
+* _copy "git clone https://github.com/AddisonNishijima/quizpage.git" and paste into terminal_

 ## Known Bugs